 If a new business has been set up, or there is a new owner, it will not have a food hygiene rating.
 These businesses will be identifiable by their ‘Awaiting Inspection’ certificate or rating on our website.

-The Food Hygiene Information Scheme is a voluntary scheme and businesses are provided with a certificate and/or sticker to display on their door or window to help consumers make informed choices about where they eat.
-So whether a business passed the inspection or needs to take steps to improve, it’s easy for you to see how they did in their most recent food hygiene inspection.
+Following the inspection by the Local Authority, businesses are provided with a certificate and/or sticker to display on their door or window to help consumers make informed choices about where they eat.
+Therefore whether a business passed the inspection or needs to take steps to improve, it’s easy for you to see how they did in their most recent food hygiene inspection.

-Some businesses may choose not to display their rating on their website or premises, but ALL inspection outcomes can be found on our website.
+Some businesses may choose not to display their rating on their website or premises, but ALL ratings can be found on our website.

 How you can help